SCHOOLS TRAUMA INFORMED AND ATTACHMENT AWARE (S.T.I.A.A.)

 Through data collation of individual responses, the S.E.F. explores the current knowledge and expertise, applied practice, systems, organisational structures, current policies, and the support provided by the governing body and senior leadership teams (SLT) which enable settings to meet the needs of vulnerable populations and looked after children.

 This framework is intended to help educational settings evaluate where skills and strengths currently lie, and to identify gaps in knowledge, applied practice, systems, policy, and leadership that may be identified as areas where change can occur.
 From the completed evaluations, data generated helps settings to plan, implement, and evaluate change processes to provide positive and relationally enhanced experiences for vulnerable and looked after children in education.
+This process can be greatly enhanced by including the development of Relational Care Processes and Relational Care Teams.

 The Schools Trauma Informed and Attachment Aware (S.T.I.A.A.)
 Self Evaluation Framework (S.E.F.) is available to all educational communities in the UK.
 We can introduce the S.E.F. to any educational community from the early years, primary and secondary phases, in any sector, and who want relational care to be at the heart of their relationships with children and young people.